Azure/rtable/README.md

 the read latency is same as regular Azure table.
 In addition, recovery actions, such as re-introducing a replica, do not impact read or write availability.
 The protocol runs entirely from client-side and does not require any external service.
 Customers control the number and location of regions for replication.
+For more detailed documentaton, refer to the docs folder.

 ### Pros